Daniel Drumm: Powers and abilities

 As Brother Voodoo, Drumm possessed many magical abilities.
-He can also merge his soul with his brother's body, which increases his speed, stamina and strength, and can also enter and control other bodies as he pleases.

-Somehow surviving Jericho's apparent death, Daniel Drumm lost the abilities tied to Jericho's one: however, he retained the ability to enter and control other bodies, using them as physical mediums.
+He can also merge his soul with his brother's body, which increases his speed, stamina and strength, and can also enter and possess the bodies of others.
+After Jericho's apparent death, Daniel Drumm lost his abilities that were tied to Jericho, but retained his ability of possession.

 Other versions

 In the Earth-Chaos timeline, Daniel Drumm performed a dark ceremony with his brother Jericho watching.
 Daniel was apparently incinerated, only to return on the day before Halloween 13 years after the Chaos! event as Jack O'Lantern.
 He intends to bring about hell on Earth, making it Halloween every day.
 Jericho and the Supernaturals overcome his machinations, sending Daniel into another dimension.